toivjon/dod-tic-tac-toe/README.md

 # DOD - Tic-Tac-Toe

-A Tic-Tac-Toe with data-oriented design.
+A Rust Tic-Tac-Toe implementation with data-oriented design.

 ## Requirements